Jach/lgame/README.md

 Similarly using things like either `lgame::+sdl-windowpos-centered+` vs. `sdl2-ffi:+sdl-windowpos-centered+` is up to you.
 Eventually I might wrap some and put them in logical packages.

+An additional macro is exported, `with-overlays`, which is meant to wrap your main function call.
+This allows overlays like Mangohud to work properly with SBCL.

 ### lgame.display

 Exports functions for setting up your game window.